sea-cat/WeatherApp/README.md

 ### Network and Storage
 After the device acquires the location, using Retrofit, a call will be made to the OpenWeatherMap API.
 If the call is successful, the data is deserialised and displayed to the user, but it will also have the current date and time attached to it, and will be saved in the DB.

-If the network call was unsuccessfull because of a lack of data connectivity, a Snackbar with a relevant message will appear, otherwise a generic message will apear.
+If the network call was unsuccessful because of a lack of data connectivity, a Snackbar with a relevant message will appear, otherwise a generic message will apear.
 After a failed network attempt, as a backup, a Room call is made to the DB to get the stored information and display it.
 There is a filter on the db call, to only return data that is less than 24 hours old.
 If there is data, but older than required, then that data is purged form the db.

 A call to the database can be made either with a known location or with no location (in case the user turns off their location after data was acquired).
 Whenever storage data is displayed, there will be a message above it, stating the city, date and time it was acquired.